 Dual Laser Configuration

-Universal Laser Systems (ULS) products are derived from an ecosystem of mutually-supportive and customer-oriented laser processing technologies.
-They work together like cogs on a gear, perfectly meshing to provide each customer the optimal
+Universal Laser Systems (ULS) products are derived from an ecosystem of mutually-supportive and customer-oriented laser material processing technologies.
+They work together like cogs on a gear, perfectly meshing to provide each customer the optimal laser processing solution.

-The patented1 Dual Laser Configuration from ULS is a fundamentally different approach to using multiple laser sources.
+The patented Dual Laser Configuration from ULS is a fundamentally different approach to using multiple laser sources.
 The beam of each laser is combined within the platform, not on the lasers or in a separate assembly.
-This design provides multiple advantages to the customer:
+Unique other laser systems, this design provides multiple advantages to the customer:

 The following tables illustrate the dramatic increase in configuration options between single and dual laser systems.

 ULS manufactures high-quality laser sources that operate reliably for many years.
 However, all laser sources eventually require service.
-Dual Laser Configuration essentially eliminates downtime by providing an inherently redundant system.
+Dual Laser Configuration essentially eliminates downtime by providing an inherently redundant laser system.
 If one laser source requires replacement or repair, the other laser source can continue to operate.
-When the laser service has been completed, the laser can be re-installed giving the system a higher power output.
+When the laser service has been completed, the laser can be re-installed and returned to its previous power output level.

-In ULS systems with Dual Laser Configuration, the combination of the two beams occurs within the system itself instead of in the carriage, such is the case with other laser systems.
-This allows all ULS optical elements to be small and lightweight, improving system performance.
+In laser cutting, engraving, and marking machines with Dual Laser Configuration, the combination of the two beams occurs within the system itself instead of in the carriage, as is the case with other laser systems.
+This allows all ULS optical elements to be small and lightweight, thereby improving system performance.

 Enables Other Unique Universal Features